greg-raven/Impeachment-Chronicles/_posts/2022-09-12-trump-appears-to-be-tampering-with-witnesses.md

 ---
-title: 'Trump appears to be tampering with witnesses'
+title: "Trump appears to be tampering with witnesses"
 layout: post
 author:
 - Duty To Warn